Workflows

 Output

 The generated variant simulation data objects are pickled and saved in the directory given in the outdir key of the configuration JSON.
 They all have file names of the format {index}.cPickle, where index is an integer.
-The unmodified simulation data object is always saved as 0.cPickle.
+If the top-level skip_baseline option is not set to True, the unmodified simulation data object is always saved as 0.cPickle.
+Otherwise, the 0 index is skipped.
 The identity of the other indices can be determined by referencing the metadata.json file that is also saved in outdir.
 This JSON maps the variant function name to a mapping from each index to the exact parameter dictionary passed to the variant function to create the variant simulation data saved with that index as its file name.
 See apply_and_save_variants() for more details.

 Simulations